|

 putting a “class 3” rating on it.
 This is a usual procedure.

-Integration Training in the USA because nobody was allowed take an
+This restricted further development of the practice of AIT in the USA because nobody was allowed take an

 Audiokinetron across state borders, or bring one into